adarisi7/School_District_Analysis/README.md

 ### Summary

 We can see that after the changes in the data the passing math and reading percentage substantially increased when the changes are applied.
-This is the case with the overall percentage as well.
+This is the case with the overall percentage as well as the spending.